mrange/T4JsonSerializer/README.md

 Because of this I created an issue for the dotnet runtime: [Unexpected code size increase when using JSON Source Generator](https://github.com/dotnet/runtime/issues/56995).

+Update 2021-08-09: The issue was answered and they had a new fix already in progress.
+When testing the new fix the assembly size went from 125 KiB to 16 KiB which sounds much better.

 I hope this was interesting.